Lost boys (Mormon fundamentalism): Background

 Since boys and girls are born in approximately equal numbers, and women do not enter the community in large numbers, the pool of available women is not sufficient for all men to have multiple wives.

 While some boys leave by their own choice, many have been banished for conduct such as watching a movie, watching television, playing football, or talking to a girl.
 Some boys are told not to return unless they can return with a wife.
 One 2004 source estimated that more than 400 teenage boys have been ostracized from the FLDS Church for violating community rules.
 Another article from 2005 estimated that between 400 and 1,000 boys and young men had been pressured to leave for such reasons.
 Many young women also have left or been pressured to leave because they did not want to be part of polygamous marriages.

-Boys in these sects are commonly raised not to trust the outside world, and that leaving their communities is a sin worse than murder.
-With little education or skills applicable to life outside of their community of birth, they must learn to live in a society they inherently distrust yet know little, and as a result, some lost boys become homeless or end up in the criminal justice system.
-They also must deal with the consequences of being shunned by their families, and believing they are beyond spiritual redemption.
+Boys in these groups are commonly raised to not trust the outside world and that leaving their communities is a "sin worse than murder."
+With little education or skills applicable to life outside of their community of birth, they must learn to live in a society they inherently distrust yet know little about and as a result, some lost boys become homeless or end up in the criminal justice system.
 The families of banished boys are told that the boys are now dead to them.